wgliang/alphago/README.md

 ## Contributing

-If you have a good idea, welcome to [PR](https://github.com/wgliang/alphago/pulls) and [Issue](https://github.com/wgliang/alphago/issues).
+If you have a good idea, a better, faster or more secure function implementation, welcome to [PR](https://github.com/wgliang/alphago/pulls) and [Issue](https://github.com/wgliang/alphago/issues).

 ## Credits